kathyonu/apotomoing_sequencers/README.md

 I have Nick's permission to use the name as *apotomoing*, with *sequencers* latched on, as our github repository name.

 ## Sequencers
-> well . . that is what this app is being built for, to sequence any creation in English.
+> The sequencer methods are what this app is being built for, to sequence any creation in English.
 >
 > Just as the sequencing of the dna displays its specific characteristics,
 > the sequencing of the words, names, phrase, creates their unique letterings sequences.